niaapps/niaapps.github.io/niaapps-blog/_drafts/2023-05-12-Internet-Privacy.md

 > #### Invest in a VPN

 Virtual Private Networks are used to hide your online identity, and create a protected network connection to the internet.
-It's an added step that can protect from third parties tracking your online activity and helps prevent other's from stealing your data.
+It's an added step that can protect from third parties tracking your online activity and helps prevent others from stealing your data.

 I am actually doing research for myself to choose one, but I know many people who use [NordVPN](https://nordvpn.com/), and in the past I've used a free version of [Avast](https://www.avast.com/en-us/secureline-vpn).